CarlColijn/Jazillionth/README.md

 * `jazil.Assert(condition, message)`<br>
   Asserts the given condition holds, failing with the given message if not.
 * `jazil.ShouldBe(value, expected, message)`<br>
   Checks if the given value equals the expected value, failing with the given message if not.
 Equality is checked using the safer strict `===` operator.
-The message is augmented to show what value was given and what was expected.
+The message is augmented to show the actual and expected values.
 Note that NaN is also explicitly considered equal to NaN (a departure from the Javascript default).
 * `jazil.ShouldNotBe(value, expected, message)`<br>
   The opposite of `jazil.ShouldBe`.
 * `jazil.ShouldBeLoose(value, expected, message)`<br>